 Principal coordinated analysis plots showed differences in community structure that were influenced by the type of plant (Figure 1).
 Permanova analyses highlighted significant differences between plants for all microbial communities at 3 h (Adonis P < 0.001; R2= 0.53, 0.43 and 0.59 for bacteria, archaea and protozoa, respectively).
 These differences remained at 12 h for bacteria (Adonis R2= 0.69, P < 0.001) and archaea (Adonis R2= 0.48, P < 0.001).
-At 3 h, the first component separated bacterial communities attached to Acacia nilotica, Calliandra calothyrsus and Leucaena leucocephala from Musa, Manihot esculenta, and the control hay.
+At 3 h, the first component separated bacterial communities attached to Acacia nilotica, Calliandra calothyrsus and Leucaena leucocephala from Musa, Manihot esculenta, and the control hay (same hay fed to cows).
 However, at 12 h, only Musa and control hay grouped together clearly separated from the other plants.
 For archaea, Acacia nilotica and Calliandra calothyrsus were separated from other plants both at 3 and 12 h of incubation.
 Whereas, for protozoa, Leucaena leucocephala was clearly separated from all other plants at 3 h, undoubtedly due to the low number of reads recovered from this plant; and, at 12 h not clear grouping of plants was observed in agreement with permanova results.
 The bacterial and archaeal communities correlated with some chemical features of plants; NDF and ADF contents influenced the bacterial community structure and total concentration of tannins, both CT and HT, had a stronger influence on the archaeal community structure (Supplementary Figure 2).

 Differential abundance analyses showed a numerically higher proportion of Proteobacteria for plants richer in tannins at 3 h of incubation (Table 4).
 At lower taxonomical levels, the family Rhodospirillaceae from the Proteobacteria was particularly abundant in Calliandra calothyrsus (Supplementary Table 4), whereas the γ-proteobacterium Pantoea sp. was more abundant in Calliandra calothyrsus and Leucaena leucocephala (Supplementary Table 2).
 In contrast, the phylum Fibrobacteres was more abundant in Musa and control hay, which were the plants containing a higher amount of fibre and less tannins.
 The differences were particularly striking at 12 h of incubation with ~25% of sequences belonging to Fibrobacteres in these two plants compared to values as low as 3% for Acacia nilotica (Table 4).
 Results for families and genera levels are shown in Supplementary Tables 2 to 5.
 Lachnospiraceae were proportionally more abundant in Calliandra calothyrsus, Leucaena leucocephala and Glyricidia sepium at 3 h of incubation and generally more abundant in tannin-rich plants at 12 h of incubation.
 Representative genera of this family, such as Butyrivibrio and Oribacterium showed the same trend.
 There were no marked differences in relative abundance of archaea (Supplementary Tables 6 and 7) and, for protozoa, the main change was observed in the relative abundance of Isotricha spp. that was higher at 3 h in Acacia nilotica; differences were less marked at 12 h.
 In accord with these results, there was a positive correlation between Isotricha spp. and the levels of HT and TCT (Supplementary Tables 8 and 9, and Supplementary Figure 2).

 Correlation analyses considering the chemical composition of plants, including the various fractions of tannins, and the most abundant (≥ 1%) OTUs only show a few highlighted negative and positive associations.
 At 3 h, a Succiniclasticum_uncl.
 OTU was negatively correlated to TCT and HT and a Chistensenellaceae R7 OTU was positively associated to the fibre-linked fraction of CT.
 However, at 12 h, the same Chistensenellaceae R7 OTU and a Prevotella OTU were negatively correlated to the protein linked fraction of CT.
-A Fibrobacter OTU was negatively correlated to HT, whereas Ruminococcaceae_NK4A214_group, Rikenellaceae_RC9_gut_group_uncl. and a Butyrivibrio_2_uncl. were positively correlated to CT (total, free and protein linked) (Supplementary Figure 3).
+A Fibrobacter OTU was negatively correlated to HT, whereas Ruminococcaceae_NK4A214_group, Rikenellaceae_RC9_gut_group_uncl. and a Butyrivibrio_2_uncl. were positively correlated to CT (total, free and protein linked) (Figure 2).

 In vitro rumen fermentation of forages